microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 This results in a tree where the overall shape is controlled by the application via its tree schema (for the nodes) and the alternating layers of fields provide all the complex logic, neatly separating the concerns.
 This can also be thought of as a tree of entities alternating between fields and nodes.
 As these two kinds of entities alternate and thus never touch, this resembles a [Bipartite Graph](https://en.wikipedia.org/wiki/Bipartite_graph), and can be called a Bipartite Tree.

+To better align this data-model with existing libraries, `simple-tree` abstracts fields in a way that depends on the kind of the node they are part of.
+For example the fields of object nodes are presented as JavaScript enumerable own properties.
+Additionally `simple-tree` restricts where different kinds of fields can be used to help with this.
+For example `sequence` fields are only permitted via `array` nodes, which present the node and its sequence field like an array.
+To assist with this `simple-tree` leverages view schema which allow the application to provide guidance on how to construct the API for each type of node.

 # Constraints